Georgia Immigration Detention Center

 Georgia Immigration Detention Centers

 You will find multiple Georgia Immigration jails within hours of Atlanta, GA.
 Since the Trump Administration guaranteed to increase Immigration and Customs Enforcement (ICE) actions to secure borders and deport undocumented and criminal immigrants, these centers will likely be seeing more activity.

 The United States Supreme Court recently upheld the newest iteration of the controversial traveling ban.
 It appears that the reach of ICE will expand, and a more significant number of immigrants will be held in immigration prisons awaiting deportation.

 According to ICE data, Stewart has the highest removal rate among ICE detainees.
 The lack of legal representation is one factor behind this exceptionally high deportation rate.
 It’s not like how criminal court works; immigration detainees aren’t entitled to legal counsel.
 Furthermore, many cannot hire an attorney because they cannot afford it, even though they are entitled.

 Aside from the obvious need for legal assistance, detainees and their families should know the Georgia Immigration Detention Center’s operating conditions.

 Georgia Immigration Detention Facts & Figures

-They can be divided into a few specific groups, such as Deferred Action for Childhood Arrivals (DACA) recipients, native-born citizens with one (or more) immigrant parent, naturalized U.S. citizens, refugees, researchers, and undocumented individuals.
+They can be divided into a few specific groups, such as Deferred Action for Childhood Arrivals (DACA) recipients, native-born citizens with one (or more) immigrant parents, naturalized U.S. citizens, refugees, researchers, and undocumented individuals.

 Although Georgia’s immigration law is similar to those found throughout the U.S., some rules are unique to Georgia.
 E-verify rules and regulations for state/city legislation enforcement are unique to the state.
-There are also agencies and local sites with their additional guidelines.
+There are also agencies and local sites with additional guidelines.

 Get in touch with an immigration lawyer in Atlanta to get legal advice on how to contact detainees, protect your legal rights, and what recourse you may be able to take for any maltreatment or other legal issues.

 Immigration and Customs Enforcement Detention Centers in Georgia

 There are three main civil immigration detention facilities in Georgia:

 Irwin County Detention Center in Ocilla, Georgia.